dcronqvist/systembolaget-api/README.md

 # systembolaget-api

-A public REST API for retrieving information about Systembolaget's products, and which products that are available in which store
+A public REST API for retrieving information about Systembolaget's products, and which products that are available in which store.

 ## But Systembolaget has [removed their API for retrieving products](https://api-portal.systembolaget.se/api-update-blog/changes-in-the-api-portal), so how does this work?